 - The School of Music

-- The Department of Theatre Dance and Performance Studies
+- School of Theatre, Dance, and Performance Studies

 Template for Microsoft Word

 These are beta versions of documents intended to assist students in completing their thesis or dissertation at the University of Maryland.
 The template comes pre-formatted to Graduate School standards; the template Instructions offer detailed assistance on using the documents.
 If you would like to use the Template / Instructions, please download it and email any feedback to email@example.com.
 Your comments are welcomed and encouraged; the Graduate School wants to make the Thesis / Dissertation process as user-friendly as possible.